Kensington, California

 Kensington is an unincorporated community and census designated place located in the Berkeley Hills, in the East Bay, part of the San Francisco Bay Area, in Contra Costa County, California.
-In the 20th century it was considered part of Berkeley, although it is across the county line.
-House numbers follow the pattern used in Berkeley, and Kensington shares two zip codes with the Berkeley Hills area.

-The population was 5,077 at the 2010 census.
+Many distinguished University of California, Berkeley professors, Nobel Prize laureates, and other notable San Francisco Bay Area professionals reside or have resided in Kensington, such as University of California, Berkeley's theoretical physicist and professor of physics Robert Oppenheimer who was the director of the Manhattan Project's Project Y that developed the atomic bombs during World War II.
+The population was 5,428 at the 2020 census.

 Law and government

 Kensington is an unincorporated community of Contra Costa County that borders Alameda County.
-Unlike many unincorporated communities, Kensington has local jurisdiction over its police department, park services, refuse collection and fire department.
+Unlike many unincorporated communities, Kensington has local jurisdiction over its police department, park services, refuse collection, and fire department.
 These are governed by two elected boards.
 The five-member Kensington Police Protection and Community Services District (KPPCSD) Board oversees the police department, park services, and refuse collection.
 The five-member Kensington Fire District Board oversees the fire department and emergency medical services, of which the day-to-day function is outsourced to the fire department of El Cerrito, a neighboring city.
 The Kensington Municipal Advisory Board (KMAC) is a commission whose members are appointed by the Contra Costa County Board of Supervisors.
-KMAC is charged with land-use and development review and provides recommendations to the county planning and public works departments.
+KMAC is responsible for reviewing land use and development and provides recommendations to the county's planning and public works departments.

 The sewer system is maintained by the Stege Sanitary District, which also includes the city of El Cerrito and the Richmond Annex area of Richmond.
 The East Bay Municipal Utility District supplies water and wastewater treatment services.
 AC Transit operates local transit service.